 Except for the photo, all the other documents must be uploaded in PDF format only.

 This is the most important document you need.
 You can’t go wrong on this one.

-I would strongly suggest you to get married through Special marriage act only.
-This involves going to the court, signatures and no religious stuff.
+I would strongly suggest you get married through Special marriage act only.
+This involves going to the court, signatures, and no religious stuff.
 This act is specifically for people from two different religions to get married in India.
-Even if your religion is same as that of your Indian spouse, you can use this act.
+Even if your religion is the same as that of your Indian spouse, you can use this act.

 Now, in India you can legally get married through different laws.
 There is no uniform civil marriage act.
 The most common one is Hindu marriage act.
 If you get married through a religious ceremony and all, you would get a certificate that can be in Hindi or any other Indian languages.

 Then there is a Christian marriage act for example.
 If one of the parties is a Christian and has a certificate from church to prove it, you can take this route.